oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/architecture/diy-identity-provider.md

 ---
 author: Albert Starreveld
-title: Connecting GoCloudNative.BFF with a custom OIDC/OAuth2 server
+title: Connecting OidcProxy.Net with a custom OIDC/OAuth2 server
 ---
-# Connecting GoCloudNative.BFF with a custom OIDC/OAuth2 server
+# Connecting OidcProxy.Net with a custom OIDC/OAuth2 server

-The GoCloudNative.Bff does not support all identity providers out of the box.
+The OidcProxy.Net proxy does not support all identity providers out of the box.
 Also, it does not encourage to use the `authorization code flow` without PKCE.

-The GoCloudNative.Bff only supports OpenId Connect compliant authentication servers, and Auth0, and Azure Active Directory.
+The OidcProxy.Net proxy only supports OpenId Connect compliant authentication servers, and Auth0, and Azure Active Directory.

 Assume you want to use GitHub for an Identity Provider.
 Or Google.
 Or you have a legacy identity provider which only supports the `authorization code flow` without PKCE.
 Then what?